mtricht/lunaris/README.md

 ## Installation
 You do not need to download and install Java. lunaris also automatically updates itself, so you only have to download it once.
 Head over to the release page to download lunaris.
-Download the zip and extract it anywhere you like.
+Download the zip, extract it anywhere you like and start with `lunaris.bat`.

 [Download the zip file here.](https://github.com/mtricht/lunaris/releases)